 - Once the main screen loads, you can begin sketching in AR!
 Hold the paper ARPen or the Bluetooth ARPen in front of your camera so that the marker is visible.

 - You can try other features of the ARPen app by clicking on the corresponding buttons on the main screen: Use button C to create a cube, button D to try out various designs for AR menus, and button E to try out different interaction techniques for mid-air object translation!
-Remember that, for all features, the red circle can be used to point in mid-air and either the software button (A) (in case of ARPen card or paper ARPen) or the push buttons (in case of fully-functional ARPen) to initiate action (e.g., place an object, select an object).
+Remember that, for all features, the purple circle can be used to point in mid-air and either the software button (A) (in case of ARPen card or paper ARPen) or the push buttons (in case of fully-functional ARPen) to initiate action (e.g., place an object, select an object).